axonivy-market/kafka-connector/kafka-connector-product/README.md

 ### Configuration

 Configuration can be done in global variables where some simple inheritence mechanism is provided.
-All Kafka configuration is stored below the `kafka-connector` global variable.
+All Kafka configuration is stored below the `kafkaConnector` global variable.
 At this level you should configure the following global settings.

 **workerPoolSize** Number of worker threads shared by all consumers to handle Kafka messages in parallel.

 **pollTimeoutMs** Consumer polling time in ms. Note, that messages are always received immediately.
-This is only the blocking timeout of the poll function.
+This timeout value defines the poll interval.
+Also it will be the maximum time needed to automatically detect configuration changes (change of `configId`).

 #### Property blocks and inheritence

 Other than that, the configuration contains property blocks below configuration names.
-For example, the settings contained in the block `kafka-connector.localhost` will be used, when a prodcuer is created with `KafkaService.get().createProducer("localhost")`.
+For example, the settings contained in the block `kafkaConnector.localhost` will be used, when a prodcuer is created with `KafkaService.get().createProducer("localhost")`.

 All settings (except the setting `inherit`) below this this name will be collected into a `Properties` object